danilonakai/cyberly/README.md

      ```

 7. **Access the App**:
-   - Your Next.js app should now be running locally.
+   - The project should now be running locally.
 Open a web browser and go to [http://localhost:3000](http://localhost:3000) to access your app.

+## Project Overview

+###Team
-- **Team**: Los Chicos de La Computacion
+Team name: Los Chicos de La Computacion
 - Danilo Nakai
 - Armand Amores
 - Parishrut Sohum
 - Ayomide Ade-Esan

+###Development stack
-- **Development stack**: We chose to develop our solution using Next.js, a choice rooted in both technical excellence and security consciousness.
+We chose to develop our solution using Next.js, a choice rooted in both technical excellence and security consciousness.

 ## Project Highlights
 - **Password Manager**: Our project focused on creating a password manager using Next.js, which added an exciting layer of challenge to our project.